Constitutional Analysis • Civic Education • Investigative Research

-Understanding the Legal Foundations That Define American Democracy The United States Constitution stands as the central legal framework of American government.
-Written in 1787 and ratified shortly thereafter, the Constitution established a system designed to govern a large and diverse republic while protecting individual liberty and limiting the concentration of political power.
-More than two…
+Understanding the Legal Foundations That Define The American Republic By Malcolm Lee Kitchen III | MK3 Law Group(c) 2026 – All rights reserved.
+The United States Constitution stands as the central legal framework of American government.
+Written in 1787 and ratified shortly thereafter, the Constitution established a system designed to govern a large and diverse…

 Understanding the Framework and Functions of Federal, State, and Local Governments The structure of government in the United States reflects a carefully designed balance of power.
 Rather than concentrating authority in a single institution, the American system distributes governing power across multiple levels and branches.
 This design was intentional.
 The architects of the Constitution sought…